 A major goal of EHA is to provide high-quality medical education to hematologists and professionals active in the field of hematology.
-To make sure EHA is able to offer education based on the best available content, EHA recently installed a Editorial Board to guarantee the quality of EHA educational materials offered on the EHA Learning Center.
-The EHA Learning Center is the official platform of EHA and offers a variety of learning tools and resources.
+To make sure EHA is able to offer education based on the best available content, EHA recently installed an Editorial Board to guarantee the quality of EHA educational materials offered on the EHA Learning Center.
+The EHA Learning Center is the official online education platform of EHA which offers a variety of learning tools and resources.

-The Editorial Board is an autonomous working committee of the Education Committee independent from other committees, Working Groups and the EHA Board.
+The Editorial Board is an autonomous working committee of the Education Committee which is independent from other committees, working groups and the EHA Board.

-The Editorial Board consists of hematologists with specific areas of expertise working with colleagues in their sub-specialty, to review all existing and future content available on the EHA Learning Center.
-Each type of content is peer reviewed to make sure that it is original, up-to-date, and relevant to users of the EHA Medical Education Program online.
+The Editorial Board consists of hematologists with specific areas of expertise working with colleagues in their sub-specialty.
+It reviews all existing and future content available on the EHA Learning Center to make sure that it is original, up-to-date, and relevant to users of the online EHA Medical Education Program.

 EHA and Karolinska Institutet’s Medical Case Centre have recently established a collaboration to develop and implement a learning quality assurance system for EHA’s Medical Education Program.

-The task of medical education everywhere is the provision of health care.
+The task of medical education everywhere is the improvement of health care.
 Equally relevant for international standards is the quality of medical education.
 Quality standards, which have general applicability for basic medical education, should be defined.
 Variations in teaching traditions, culture, disease spectrum and health care delivery systems in different countries should also be taken into account.

 Since many opportunities lie ahead for (online) learning in medical education for individual hematologists, they should be encouraged to develop and maintain professional competencies through the EHA Continuing Medical Education system (CME).

-EHA’s online learning tools, as well as the live events, are thoroughly reviewed to ensure that all materials meet the required standards in medical education.
-A quality assurance system is created in order to support the program designers in developing the most comprehensive and evidence-based learning materials.
+EHA’s online learning tools, as well as live educational events, are thoroughly reviewed to ensure that all materials meet the required standards in medical education.
+A quality assurance system is created in order to support program designers in developing the most comprehensive and evidence-based learning materials.

 About Karolinska Institutet Medical Case Center